jay-joshy/allergyguide/content/tools/oit_calculator.md

 #### food-a-search mechanism

-When the user starts to type, they will see a dropdown of only the names of matching foods from a .json as follows:
+When the user starts to type, they will see a dropdown of the names of matching foods from a .json as follows:

 ```json
 [